Gov. Henry McMaster backs teacher pay raise, giving back $200 million to SC taxpayers

 More than 5,300 teachers quit their jobs last school year, forcing school districts to heavily rely on substitute and international teachers, according to a new statewide study.

-That is why, he said Tuesday, he is asking lawmakers to spend nearly $155 million to give S.C. teachers a 5-percent pay raise — enough to raise teacher salaries past the 2020 projected southeastern average salary of $52,830.
+That is why, he said Tuesday, he is asking lawmakers to spend nearly $155 million to give S.C. teachers a 5-percent pay raise — enough to increase the average teacher salary to $53,185, above the 2020 projected southeastern average salary of $52,830.

-“We must have and must be known as having the very finest teachers and educators in the United States,” McMaster said Tuesday, standing beside Lt.
-Gov. Pamela Evette, R-Travelers Rest.
+“We must have and must be known as having the very finest teachers and educators in the United States,” McMaster said Tuesday, standing beside his Lt.
+Gov. Pamela Evette, R-Travelers Rest, who will travel across the state this year promoting education reform.
 “We are not there yet.
 We do have some of the finest.
 But we need to be known as having the finest.”

-In his proposed budget, he also asked for an added $31.8 million for a $10 increase to the state’s base student cost.
+In his proposed budget, McMaster also asked for an added $31.8 million for a $10 increase to the state’s base student cost.

 McMaster also asked lawmakers Thursday to spend an added $46 million, which would cover the costs of hiring 758 trained and certified school resource officers for schools unable to cover the costs itself.
 Separately, he asked legislators to spend another $2.2 million annually for the S.C.
-Department of Health to hire additional counselors,giving students and faculty more access to services in school.
+Department of Health to hire 88 additional counselors, bringing more access to services in school.

 Since the fatal shooting deaths of 17 students and faculty at a Florida high school in February 2018, McMaster has called on lawmakers to spend more money to protect the state’s roughly 730,000 K-12 students.
 Last year, lawmakers added only $2 million in the state’s 2018-19 budget, enough to help hire SROs for 38 struggling S.C. schools.

-The S.C.
-Department of Education plans to staff a full-time officer in each school by 2020.

 Further, McMaster wants the Legislature to spend $100 million to allow the S.C.
-Department of Commerce to focus on bringing new jobs and investment to 28 of the state’s poorest school districts.
+Department of Commerce to focus on bringing new jobs and investment to 28 of the state’s poorest school districts — for example, fixing school buildings and strengthening a district’s water and sewer.
 The Governor’s Office credited the idea to state Sen. John Matthews, D-Orangeburg, who brought the proposal to McMaster’s attention a year ago.

 “I intend to work vigorously with the leadership of the General assembly,” he said.
 “We’re going to fix education in South Carolina.”